novoda/github-reports/github-hooks-web-service/README.md

 }
 ```

+When an unsupported event/action is received be the lambda, an exception is thrown, making the lambda fail.
+If we don't want the delivery for
+these events to be marked as failures by GitHub, instead of the integration response from above, we can have another two, as follows:

+ - for error messages that contain `UnhandledEventException`s, we can make our response be 202; obviously, we have to add that status code first

+    ```shell
+    aws apigateway put-method-response \
+        --rest-api-id API_ID \
+        --resource-id RESOURCE_ID \
+        --http-method POST \
+        --status-code 202
+    ```

+    ```shell
+    aws apigateway put-integration-response \
+        --rest-api-id API_ID \
+        --resource-id RESOURCE_ID \
+        --http-method POST \
+        --status-code 202 \
+        --selection-pattern '.*UnhandledEventException.*'
+    ```

+ - for all the other error messages containing "Exception", but not "UnhandledEventException":

+    ```shell
+    aws apigateway put-integration-response \
+        --rest-api-id API_ID \
+        --resource-id RESOURCE_ID \
+        --http-method POST \
+        --status-code 500 \
+        --selection-pattern '\b(?!.*UnhandledEvent).*Exception.*'
+    ```

 So far you've configured your API to properly handle outgoing responses.
 Now you need to set it up so our lambda handler can properly handle
 requests.
 We'll be moving onto the [API gateway UI](https://console.aws.amazon.com/apigateway/home), taking a step back to reconfigure our
 integration request.